fdeboo/to-infinity/README.md

 ```

 ## Future Features

++ Product management within the App
+Currently administrators can login to the Django admin which has been set up with all models registered.
+In a future feature, the app will give administrator only access to templates where they can submit forms to update, create or delete products.

++ Users will be able to delete their accounts

 + Asynchronous Housekeeping
 This enhancement would aim to implement structures that make it easy introduce asynchronous housekeeping as requirements are identified, the first example being removal from the database of expired open bookings--bookings created and saved, perhaps by one-time visitors to the site, but never completed.
 Any open bookings against expired trips would be targets for this housekeeping.
 There are two parts to the implementation of each asynchronous housekeeping requirement: